Last week I indulged in a little walk down the red carpet with Jane Austen called Austen on Screen.

 The same goes for Sense and Sensibility.
 Ang Lee’s 1995 movie is such a satisfying version of the story that I’ve never felt the need to look elsewhere.

-Austenland and Miss Austen Regrets are two I have also been recommended…for one day.
+Austenland (2013) with its promise of a Jane Austen theme-park and Miss Austen Regrets (2007) are also on the radar…for one day.

 Do you have a favourite JA book or movie or TV series?